brandlewco/blumberg-law/content/pages/blog/what-to-do-if-you-think-youre-being-investigated-for-a-crime-in-phoenix.md

 bottomSections: []
 metaDescription: >-
   If you are under investigation for a crime, it is important to act quickly.
-  Don’t wait until things get worse - contact an experienced Phoenix criminal attorney as soon as possible.
+  Don’t wait until things get worse - contact our experienced Phoenix criminal attorney as soon as possible.
 socialImage: null
 author: content/data/team/person-qkxt493m4.json